toschoo/beet/README.md

 The second parameter of `purge` is the maximal running time of the service in seconds.
-If the function has run for more than the specified number seconds, it will terminate.
+If the function has run for more than the specified number of seconds, it will terminate.

 ## Testing